Mitsubishi Corporation: 1945–present

 After the war, the administration of Douglas MacArthur called for the dissolution of the "zaibatsu" corporations that dominated the Japanese economy.
 Mitsubishi was the only major zaibatsu to initially refuse this request, at the orders of the president Koyata Iwasaki, who shortly thereafter fell seriously ill.
 Mitsubishi eventually dissolved in 1947, and under restrictive rules imposed by the occupation authorities, the employees of the Mitsubishi Shoji trading arm rebranded into 100 separate companies.
 Beginning in 1950, the restrictions on re-consolidation of the zaibatsu were eased, and by 1952 most of the former Mitsubishi Shoji had coalesced into three companies.

 The current Mitsubishi Corporation was founded by the merger of these three companies to form Mitsubishi Shoji Kaisha, Ltd. in 1954; Mitsubishi listed on the Tokyo Stock Exchange and Osaka Stock Exchange in the same year.
 It changed its name to "Mitsubishi Corporation" in 1971.
 Concurrently with its relaunch, Mitsubishi opened fourteen liaison offices outside Japan, as well as a US subsidiary called Mitsubishi International Corporation with offices in New York and San Francisco.
 By 1960, Mitsubishi had fifty-one overseas offices.
 Mitsubishi's first large-scale investment outside Japan was a liquefied natural gas project in Brunei, committed to in 1968.

 Along with Mitsubishi Bank, Mitsubishi Corporation played a central role in international trading for other constituents of the former Mitsubishi zaibatsu during the postwar era, such as Mitsubishi Heavy Industries and the Mitsubishi Motor Company, forming a major keiretsu business group centered around the Second Friday Conference (Kinyo-kai) of company managers.

 In March 1998 the Mitsubishi Corporation received the quarterly Greenwash Award, which alleged that it falsely portrayed its business operations as environmentally friendly.
 As of 2009, Mitsubishi held between 35% and 40% of the worldwide market for bluefin tuna.

 In the 1950s Mitsubishi showed interest in the iron mining business in Chile which boomed after an export ban was lifted and tax cuts were introduced for iron mining.
 The corporation proceeded in 1958 to purchase the iron ore deposit of Adrianitas in Atacama Region.
 This proved a failure as there was no mineral reserve estimation at the time of the purchase and Mitsubishi's later exploration showed them to be much smaller than originally thought.
 In 1985 Mitsubishi Corporation inaugurated an era of Japanese investment in the Chilean copper mining industry by investing in Minera Escondida.
 Until 2010 Mitsubishi Corporation owned 50% of Compañia Minera Huasco which operated the iron mine of Los Colorados in Chile.
 Compañia Minera Huasco was merged into Compañía Minera del Pacífico (CMP) in 2010 and Mitsubishi Corporation obtained a 25% ownership of CMP; 15.9% by the folding and 9.1% by capital injection to CMP.
+In 2011 Anglo American plc sold a 24.5% stake of copper mining company Anglo American Sur to Mitsubishi Corporation as part of a maneuver to hinder Codelco taking control of a 49% stake.